voucherifyio/sdk-python-openapi-based/docs/CampaignsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **disable_campaign**
-> CampaignsDisableResponseBody disable_campaign(campaign_id)
+> object disable_campaign(campaign_id)

 Disable Campaign

-There are various times when you'll want to manage a campaign's accessibility.
+There are various times when youll want to manage a campaigns accessibility.
 This can be done by two API methods for managing the campaign state - *enable* and *disable*.
 Sets campaign state to **inactive**.
 The vouchers in this campaign can no longer be redeemed.

 ### Example